Lecanora solaris

-Lecanora solaris is a species of crustose lichen in the family Lecanoraceae.
+Lecanora solaris is a species of saxicolous (rock-dwelling) crustose lichen in the family Lecanoraceae.
 Found in the Altai Mountains in Russia, the lichen was described as new to science in 2019 by Lydia Yakovchenko and Evgeny Davydov.
 The lichen is similar in general morphology to Lecanora somervellii, but can be distinguished from that species by its small, squamulose (scaly) to marginally lobate umbilicate thallus and the persistent margin of its apothecia.
 The species epithet makes reference to the bright yellow (solaris = "sunny") colour of the lichen.